alsanju/NGSchool2018/setup.md

 ssh username@147.228.242.14
 ```

-Now we need to configure conda environments.
+You would need to configure conda environments.
 If you have already dowloaded miniconda in a previous workshop, just type:

 ```
 bash